ang-jason/Loan-Calculator/Readme.md

 mthly_payments, mthly_period = summary.show_payments_brief()

 # this function is to analytical table top summary of the loan
-# returns the format should be as shown below
+# returns the format should be as shown below (dictionary type)
 # Your Table Top Summary of the Loan
 # Total interest payable: XXX
 # Total principal: XXX